-Virginia lieutenant governor denies new sexual assault allegation
+Virginia governor vows to stay; calls mount to oust lieutenant governor

 Boyd, whose group says it represents 109,000 farmers across the country, said on Twitter afterward that he pledged his support to the governor and “urged him NOT to step down.”

-Reporting by Katharine Jackson in Richmond, Virginia; additional reporting by Jonathan Allen in New York and Steve Gorman in Los Angeles; editing by Bill Tarrant and Leslie Adler
+Reporting by Katharine Jackson in Richmond, Virginia; additional reporting by Gary Robertson in Richmond, Jonathan Allen in New York and Steve Gorman in Los Angeles; editing by Bill Tarrant and Leslie Adler